Compressive Spectral Image Reconstruction using Deep Prior and Low-Rank Tensor Representation: Introduction

-On the other hand, data-driven recovery methods are based on the power of the deep neural networks as image generators, where the goal is to learn a non-linear transformation that maps a low-dimensional feature into realistic spectral images~\cite{hyder2019generative}.
+On the other hand, deep learning recovery methods are based on the power of the deep neural networks as image generators, where the goal is to learn a non-linear transformation that maps a low-dimensional feature into realistic spectral images~\cite{hyder2019generative}.
 In particular, with a vast spectral data set,~\cite{wang2018hyperreconnet,xiong2017hscnn,miao2019lambda,gedalin2019deepcubenet} learn inverse networks that map the low-dimensional compressed measurements to the desired spectral image~\cite{bacca2020coupled}.
 These methods have shown high performance speed and reconstrucion quality.
 However, they are very dependent on training data, and small variations in the sensing system would require re-training of the model \cite{wang2019hyperspectral}.
-Alternative solutions such as~\cite{choi2017high}, takes the sensing model into account when solving an optimization problem where the prior is learned using convolutional auto-encoder with a spectral data set, and more recently \cite{choi2017high,wang2019hyperspectral,zhang2019hyperspectral,wang2020dnu} use unrolled-based methods that incorporate the sensing process into the deep network design, where the prior is intrinsically learned through end-to-end optimization.
+Alternative solutions such as~\cite{choi2017high}, take the sensing model into account when solving an optimization problem where the prior is learned using convolutional auto-encoder with a spectral data set, \cite{choi2017high,wang2019hyperspectral,zhang2019hyperspectral,wang2020dnu,sogabe2020admm} use unrolled-based methods, which are networks inspired by optimization algorithms, where the prior is intrinsically learned, or more recently, auhors in \cite{bacca2020coupled,meng2020end,oktem2020high} learn the sensing matrix jointly through end-to-end optimization.
 Although these methods have proven to be more general, they still depend on training data.